-Canon 4000D versus Nikon D3200
+Canon 4000D vs Nikon D3200

-The Canon EOS 4000D and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in February 2018 and April 2012.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Nikon D3200 are two digital cameras that were revealed to the public, respectively, in February 2018 and April 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3200 is notably smaller (9 percent) than the Canon 4000D.
 However, the D3200 is markedly heavier (16 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the D3200 are weather-sealed.